Get started: Vault administrators

 - OFF: no one in your organization can access Vault.

-Grant privileges to employees who you want to create retention rules, place litigation holds, or perform investigations.
+Grant privileges to employees who you want to create retention rules, place holds, or perform investigations.
 This step is not mandatory for the initial setup of Vault.

 Now that Google Vault is enabled and licenses have been assigned in the Admin console, sign in to Vault by doing the following: